 Stick to the basics – you can make simple bread with good-quality ingredients and a straightforward recipe.
 Water, yeast, salt and enough flour to make it all stick together.

 Yes, you can!
 And it’s a good workout!
 It’s all about creating really strong gluten strings in the flour.
 If you knead your dough by hand for about 20 minutes, you can create a strong network of gluten strands.
 This is hard work, and if you need a break, you can leave it for 3-5 minutes and then get back to it.

 Is it cheaper to make your own bread?

 My guess is that it depends on where you live in the world, but most of the time, the answer is yes.
 I can make two loaves of bread for about half the cost of the same bread in the store.

 How can I make my bread tasty?

 Making your own bread is completely doable.
-You don´t need to stress about it.
-Try it out some of our more simple recipes and I am sure you will gain more confidence with every loaf of bread.
+You don’t need to stress about it.
+Try it out some of our simple recipes, and you’ll gain more confidence with every loaf of bread.

 If you want to go all-in and learn all about baking with sourdough (and save yourself many hours of trial and error), I recommend this course from my friend Victoria over at A Modern Homestead.

 Happy breadmaking!
 Let us know how your first loaf turns out in the comments.